magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-5.md

 <!--- ACP2E-72-->

-*  {{ site.data.var.ee }} now displays an accurate search results suggestion count on the storefront in deployments where Search Suggestions and the **Show Results Count for Each Suggestion** setting are enabled.
+*  {{ site.data.var.ce }} now displays an accurate search results suggestion count on the storefront in deployments where Search Suggestions and the **Show Results Count for Each Suggestion** setting are enabled.
 Previously, the count displayed next to the keywords was zero.

 <!--- AC-700-->